Feeling a chill because you’re getting error code 223 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 223

-The price to fix your furnace depends on what’s wrong with it and the hours it takes to remedy it.
+The price to fix your furnace depends on the root problem and the hours it takes to remedy it.

 - Pressure switch—$40 to $350